 Micronutrients and your energy: is there a link between them?

 Aside from macronutrients like carbs, fats, and proteins, essential for your healthy nutrition and energy, some micronutrients affect your inner processes and define your wellbeing.
 Nutrients Journal study claims that vitamins, minerals, and other nutrients are indispensable parts of your body's metabolism and oxygen transport to all essential organs.

-What's also important, some of the micronutrients are present in your cells.
-They affect the work of ATP molecules, which transform chemical energy obtained from the breakdown of food into the "fuel" for your cells and inner chemical processes.
+What's also important, some micronutrients are present in your cells.
+They affect the work of ATP molecules, which transform chemical energy got from the breakdown of food into the "fuel" for your cells and inner chemical processes.
 These ATP molecules have three roles:

 - transporting essential chemicals across your cells